 “They truly get it when I describe our streaming services as the ‘Netflix of Academia.’
 And they have full access by simply being students at the College,” says Seay.
 “Is there a better perk than that?”

-For all those Cougar cinephiles unable to catch last-minute showings, here’s a selection of Oscar-worthy movies inspired by this year’s nominees, available via Addlestone Library.
+For all those Cougar cinephiles interested in seeing films similar to the Oscar nominees this year, here’s a selection of Oscar-worthy movies inspired by this year’s nominees, available via Addlestone Library.

 The Irishman/Friends of Eddie Coyle